sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 ## Step 1 \-- Top trim

--   Using a small piece of 1x4 placed vertically beside the window side furthest from the door, mark the outside edge.
+-   Using a small piece of 1x4 placed vertically beside the window side furthest from the door, mark the outside edge.\

--   Measure, add ½" and mark.
+     ---   Measure, add ½" and mark\

--   Measure from the mark to the door trim.
+     ---   Measure from the mark to the door trim\

--   Cut a piece of top trim (with beveled edge) to this length.
+     ---   Cut a piece of top trim (with beveled edge) to this length.
 -   Put EXTERIOR caulk as shown
 -   Nail (PANEL NAILS)\
     ---   2 nails 1-½" in from each end\
     ---   2 nails in the middle of the board.